How to apply for licensed child care and approved recreation services.

 If you have further questions, you can contact program support at (705) 474-2151 ext.
 3113 or email firstname.lastname@example.org.

 You can apply for child care fee subsidy online through our Fee Subsidy On-Line Application Form (OLAF) by clicking the ‘Apply Now’ button below.
-In order to better support families, you can now apply for fee subsidy prior to securing a licensed child care or authorized recreation space to determine your eligibility.
-Once your application is complete, a Children’s Services Representative will contact you to review your eligibility.
+In order to better support families, we recommend applying for fee subsidy prior to securing a licensed child care or authorized recreation space to determine your eligibility.

 If you are on Ontario Works, you might be able to get other benefits and subsidies to help care for a child.

 How to get support for children and youth with special needs.